-Philadelphia emergency dentist Dr. Gerald Regni, Jr. believes that proper gum treatment is the best possible way to keep your teeth healthy and your dentist happy.
-Good oral hygiene consists of taking care of your teeth and gums not just your teeth.
+Philadelphia emergency dentist Dr. Gerald Regni, Jr. believes that proper gum treatment is the best possible way to keep your teeth healthy.
+Good oral hygiene consists of taking care of your teeth and gums – not just your teeth.

-Dr. Regni understands the importance of gum health to not just your teeth, but also the entire body as well as a means to prevent more serious health problems.
+Dr. Regni understands the importance of gum health for the entire body as well as a means to prevent more serious health problems.
 He is an expert in diagnosis and treatment for optimal oral and overall health.

 Dentists Treat More Than Just Your Teeth

 Dr. Gerald Regni, Jr. believes that proper teeth cleaning and gum treatment is the foundation to having a healthy mouth – and keeping visits to the emergency dentist unnecessary.
-More and more studies are starting to show that spotty oral health and poor overall health are often intertwined.
+Repeated studies show that bad oral health and poor overall health are often intertwined.

 Did you know that 75 percent of Americans over the age of 55 have some form of periodontal disease?
 This is the inflammation of the gums and/or bone structure that supports your teeth.
 Of this group, 25 percent of them will end up losing some or all of their teeth!